- Luby and Andy Aczel

 Thijs Boekhoff is the founder and director of Healthcare Innovation Transfer, a public-private partnership that is facilitating Dutch-American cooperation on advancing healthcare solutions in the United States and Europe.
 Thijs brings the essence of the Dutch healthcare innovation and the energy to create advanced healthcare solutions to San Francisco.Thijs founded a successful management consulting firm in the Netherlands, and worked in North America and Europe on business challenges in healthcare, innovation and knowledge management.
 He graduated from the Rotterdam School of Management.

-Ms. Bohn is the Director of the San Francisco Mayor’s Office on Disability.
+Niccole Bohn is the Director of the San Francisco Mayor’s Office on Disability.
 In her role, she works to ensure physical, electronic and programmatic accessibility of all City funded programs and services.
 As a member of the SF Tech Council, she helps to address the technology needs of San Franciscan’s with disabilities, especially the important intersection between access to technology and employment.
-Ms. Bohn assumed office on January 23, 2017.
+Nicole assumed office on January 23, 2017.

-She began her professional career in 1997 providing crisis intervention and reasonable accommodation counseling services for individuals with disabilities.
-She worked at the University of San Francisco from 1997 to 2008, during which time she was progressively responsible for managing and overseeing the University’s reasonable accommodation program and policies.
-Most recently, Ms. Bohn served as the Director of the Disability Programs and Resource Center at San Francisco State University, leading and coordinating centralized compliance efforts for a campus with more than 30,000 students and 3,800 employees during the last eight years.
-In that capacity she was responsible for managing the day-to-day operations of the University’s Disability Programs and Resource Center, ensured compliance with all applicable laws, and expertly led staff in building sustainable programs and activities that support accessibility and principles of Universal Design.
-She has a Bachelor of Arts in Psychology and a Bachelor of Arts in Sociology from the University of Wisconsin; and a Master of Arts in Counseling and a Master of Fine Arts in Writing from the University of San Francisco.
+Nicole began her professional career in 1997 providing crisis intervention and reasonable accommodation counseling services for individuals with disabilities.
+Nicole worked at the University of San Francisco from 1997 to 2008, during which time she was progressively responsible for managing and overseeing the University’s reasonable accommodation program and policies.
+From 2008-2017, Nicole served as the Director of the Disability Programs and Resource Center at San Francisco State University, leading and coordinating centralized compliance efforts for the campus, and educating others on principles of Universal Design.
+Nicole has a Bachelor of Arts in Psychology and a Bachelor of Arts in Sociology from the University of Wisconsin; and a Master of Arts in Counseling and a Master of Fine Arts in Writing from the University of San Francisco.

 Anni Chung oversees and manages Self-Help for the Elderly, a Bay Area community-based organization that provides a comprehensive range of health, educational, social and recreational services to over 35,000 seniors a year.
 Computer and internet training is a major program of the organization.
 Self-Help started in San Francisco’s Chinatown in 1966 and now serves seniors in four Bay Area counties: San Francisco, San Mateo, Santa Clara and Alameda.
 Anni has been Self-Help’s CEO since 1981.